edwardcallow/tesco-jargon/d.md

 See [Fill from time](f.md#fill-from-time).

 #### Depot gaps
+*Previously known as Late picks and Mark outs.*
 Cages in a depot not picked for an order when they should have been.

 #### Depot Manager